mrilikecoding/eddi/README.md

 ## Core Concepts

 ### Performer Empowerment
-Rather than external control systems, Eddi aims to extend the performer's body into the environment itself.
+Instead of external control systems, Eddi extends the performer's body into the environment itself.
 Movement becomes a direct means of environmental sculpting - immediate, intuitive, and expressive.

 ### Embodied Agency
-Drawing from somatic practices and physical theater training, the system is designed to respond to embodied intention and presence.
+Drawing from somatic practices and physical theater training, the system responds to embodied intention and presence.
 Performers shape space through the quality of their inhabitation, not just their location within it.

 ### Flattened Hierarchy
 The goal is to dissolve traditional separations between performer and environment, between "controller" and "controlled."
-Technology becomes an extension of expressive capacity rather than an external system to navigate.
+Technology extends your expressive capacity instead of creating an external system to navigate.

 ## Technical Approach

 ### Movement Analysis
-- **Novel Gesture Segmentation**: Techniques developed during Masters thesis research
+- **Gesture Segmentation**: Techniques developed during Masters thesis research
 - **MEI/MHI Processing**: Motion Energy/History Imaging for gesture recognition
 - **Pose Estimation**: Integration with StreamPoseML for modern computer vision
 - **Spatial Mapping**: Multi-zone environmental awareness